Bretagne-Pays de la Loire high speed rail link

 © Gaël Arnaud.

-A total of 14 major engineering works have been built between Le Mans (Sarthe) and Rennes (Ille-et-Vilaine) to enable the BPL to cross over valleys, existing railway lines, waterways and motorways.
-Overall, by mid-June 2014, 82 engineering structures out of a total 240, had been completed.
+- 240 civil engineering structures, among when 11 viaducts, have been built between Le Mans (Sarthe) and Rennes (Ille-et-Vilaine) to enable the BPL to cross over valleys, existing railway lines, waterways and motorways,